KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/13.Arrays/README.md

 ---

-**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.
 ### Task 4: Even and Odd Subtraction
 Write a program that:
 - Reads an array of integers from a single line, separated by space